kodethon/KoDrive/README.md

 # KodeDrive

-Synchronize remote files and directories across different devices and users with an easy-to-use CLI.
+Synchronize remote files and directories across different devices with an easy-to-use CLI.

 ## Installation